Weather forecasting: Forestry

 Forecasting of wind, precipitation and humidity is essential for preventing and controlling wildfires.
-Indices such as the Forest fire weather index and the Haines Index, have been developed to predict the areas more at risk of fire from natural or human causes.
+Indices such as the Canadian Forest fire weather index, the American Haines Index (dropped from 2025), and the Australian Fire Danger Rating System, have been developed to predict the areas more at risk of fire from natural or human causes.
 Conditions for the development of harmful insects can also be predicted by forecasting the weather.

 Utility companies

 An air handling unit is used for the heating and cooling of air in a central location (click on image for legend).

 Electricity and gas companies rely on weather forecasts to anticipate demand, which can be strongly affected by the weather.
-They use the quantity termed the degree day to determine how strong of a use there will be for heating (heating degree day) or cooling (cooling degree day).
+They use the quantity termed the degree day to determine how strong a use there will be (heating degree day) or cooling (cooling degree day).
 These quantities are based on a daily average temperature of 65 F. Cooler temperatures force heating degree days (one per degree Fahrenheit), while warmer temperatures force cooling degree days.
 In winter, severe cold weather can cause a surge in demand as people turn up their heating.
 Similarly, in summer a surge in demand can be linked with the increased use of air conditioning systems in hot weather.
 By anticipating a surge in demand, utility companies can purchase additional supplies of power or natural gas before the price increases, or in some circumstances, supplies are restricted through the use of brownouts and blackouts.